When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Construction Breakdown

-The foam layers that make up the comfort system have an open-cell composition that helps reduce heatention, while the support core contains pocketed coils that circulate air throughout the interior.
-The entire mattress is also wrapped in a cover of proprietary ArcticTex fabric designed to offer instant cooling.
-Thanks to these features, the Evolution 15 should be suitable if you sleep hot or sweat during sleep.
+The foam layers that make up the comfort system have an open-cell composition that helps reduce heat retention, while the support core contains pocketed coils that circulate air throughout the interior.
+The entire mattress is also wrapped in proprietary ArcticTex fabric designed to offer instant cooling for those who sleep hot or sweat during the night.

 Trial, Shipping, and Warranty

-Six standard sizes are available, as well as a split king size.
-Nolah offers free ground delivery throughout the contiguous U.S. The company’s sleep trial spans 120 nights in length and includes complimentary return shipping.
+Nolah offers free ground delivery throughout the contiguous U.S. The company’s sleep trial spans 120 nights and includes free return shipping.
 However, you may opt out of the trial period to decrease upfront costs.
-All purchases are backed by a lifetime warranty that covers structural defects for as long as you retain ownership of the Evolution 15.
+All purchases are backed by a lifetime warranty that covers structural defects for as long as you retain ownership.

 Best Mattress for Couples